-In addition to his work as a silent film accompanist, Ben Model is a film historian and lecturer.
-He frequently introduces the programs he plays for, giving the audience insightful background history and context on the movies and their stars and directors, and often also holds a Q&A after the screening.
-In 2015 he was tapped to create and teach a course on silent film history for Wesleyan University's Film Studies Department by its chairs, Jeanine Basinger and Scott Higgins.
+In addition to my work as a silent film accompanist, I’m also a film historian and lecturer.
+In most cases, I introduce the silent film programs I play for, giving the audience insightful background history and context on the movies and their stars and directors and will also hold a Q&A after the screening.
+In 2015 I was tapped to create and teach a course on silent film history for Wesleyan University’s Film Studies Department by its chairs, Jeanine Basinger and Scott Higgins.
 The course I developed, Silent Storytelling, is offered every Spring semester to students at Wesleyan.

 Undercranking: The Magic Behind the Slapstick

-Ben's study of the way silent film actors and directors knew and utilized the fact that the films they were shooting were being projected faster in cinemas has opened a whole new understanding of the genre.
-This lecture has been presented at the Library of Congress, MoMA, the Toronto Silent Film Festival, and was turned into a video extra by Criterion for its Blu-Ray release of Charlie Chaplin's The Kid.
+My study of the way silent film actors and directors knew and utilized the fact that the films they were shooting were being projected faster in cinemas has opened a whole new understanding of silent film.
+This lecture has been presented at the Library of Congress, MoMA, the Toronto Silent Film Festival, and was turned into a video extra by Criterion for its Blu-Ray release of Charlie Chaplin’s The Kid.

 School Groups, Universities, and Senior Living

 Kids of all ages actually enjoy silent films.
 Honest!
-Ben has been presenting programs at schools to kids from Kindergarten through high school for the past 2 decades and has found that young people are both entertained and educated by these 100-year-old comedies.
-They're also ideal for bringing the silent film experience to college students, as well as to senior living communities.
+I have been presenting programs at schools to kids from Kindergarten through high school for the past 2 decades and has found that young people are both entertained and educated by these 100-year-old comedies.
+They’re also ideal for bringing the silent film experience to college students and to senior living communities.

 Kids love silent movies!
 See for yourself!